lsampaioweb/jump-server/ansible/README.md

   03 - Create a Git folder and go to it.
     mkdir git && cd git

-  04 - Download the repository.
+  04 - Download the repository and all of its submodules.
     git clone --recurse-submodules https://github.com/lsampaioweb/jump-server.git

   05 - Run the bash script to install the required packages.